An investigation into Athenex Inc. (NASDAQ:ATNX)'s technical aspects - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of ATNX by taking a closer look at its different ratios.
+We take a closer look at ATNX’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 1.50.
 In the meantime, Its Debt-to-Equity ratio is 4.73 whereas as Long-Term Debt/Eq ratio is at 4.13.

 Upgrades & Downgrades